tree-sitter-grammars/tree-sitter-qmldir/README.md

-# tree-sitter-pkgconfig
+# tree-sitter-qmldir

-Treesitter for pkgconfig build
+Treesitter for qmldir build